aaronmams/jekyll-now/_posts/2016-10-14-State Space Models with Seasonal Data.md

 ![kfas fit](/images/trips_tripshat.png)

+An important thing to note here is that the KFAS package will return both the filtered and smoothed estimates of the state.
+To get estimates of the seasonal factors which are comparable to seasonal dummy variable regression parameters we extract the smoothed estimates of the state.

-Next, we extract the smoothed estimates of the state (the monthly seasonal components) and plot them:
+Here, we extract the smoothed estimates of the state (the monthly seasonal components) and plot them.
+In the code below, the object tripsSmooth$alphahat contains the smoothed state estimates:

+$E(Z_{t}\alpha_{t}|y_{1},...,y_{T})$.

 ```R
 #---------------------------------------------------------------------------